Haugen/personal-website/src/content/html-css/html-intro.md

 There are over 100 HTML tags with different purposes, but just with the ones mentioned above you'll get a long way building out the structure of any website.

 HTML has not evolved much over the years.
-Much of the functionality, and the tags we are still using today, have been around since day 1.
+Much of the functionality, and the tags we are still using today, have been around since day one.
 There have however been updates and additions added throughout the years.
 HTML5 was released in 2008, and have seen minor updates now and then over the years.
 With HTML5 a number of new tags arrived with the intention of reducing the usage of `div`.
 Instead of always using a generic container, we have other, more semantic, tags to describe _certain types_ of container.
 The most notable are:

 | Tag         | Description                                                                |
 | ----------- | -------------------------------------------------------------------------- |